 On the south side of the mall, across the reflecting pools, you will find the Walls of the Missing.
 The 5,127 names recorded on the wall are more than the number buried in the Cambridge American Cemetery.
 I just can’t imagine what all the families went through.

 Also, be sure to check out the visitor’s center which was newly redone in 2014.
-The staff there are happy to answer questions and there are some great exhibits about World War II.
+The staff there are happy to answer questions and have access to the Cambridge cemetery records.
+There are some great exhibits about World War II.
 To start, there is a short introductory film.
 For all you history lovers, there are also touch-screen kiosks where you can learn more about the Battle of the Atlantic, the Strategic Bombing Campaign, and the story of Americans in Great Britain during World War II.

 The chapel is at the other end of the mall from the visitor’s center.
 The doors are quite impressive, I really liked the military artwork.
 At first, we weren’t sure if it was open because we had a little trouble with the door.
 The chapel itself is small with impressive artwork throughout, even some on the ceiling.
 The map on the wall was informative and artistic as well.
 There were also windows with the names of each state.
 We took a few minutes to locate the Texas one.

 Visiting the Cambridge American Cemetery was a very moving experience.
 When you think of what the families went through it just tugs at your heart.
 And to put things in perspective, the Cambridge American Cemetery pales in size compared to Arlington National Cemetery where 400,000 are buried.
 I haven’t had a chance to visit Arlington Memorial Cemetery yet, but hopefully on my next trip to Washington DC.

 Especially with Memorial Day coming up, I would love to hear how you show your appreciation to those that have served their country.

 - The Cambridge American Cemetery is not accessible by public transportation, so you will need to either drive or take a taxi.